eshinhw/quant-portfolio-visualizer/README.md

 #### Strategy Overview

-Since original turtle trading system has about 30% of breakout success rate at key highs and lows, that means 70% of the time markets fail to break out key levels.
+If original turtle trading system has about 30% of breakout success rate at key highs and lows, then 70% of the time, markets fail to break out pre-determined key levels.
 We can reverse-engineer to bet against original turtles to capitalize 70% of false breakouts.
 'Turtle Soup' strategy goes long at previous lows and goes short at previous highs, expecting the markets to reverse.

 #### Trading Rules